-The Aeryon Scout is field tested and mission proven in military, public safety, and commercial applications.
-The Mission Summaries section of the website details successful customer projects using the Aeryon Scout.
+The Aeryon sUAS platform has been on the market since 2009.
+It is field-tested, mission-proven and has thousands of hours of flight time in military, public safety, and commercial applications.
+The Mission Summaries and Case Studies sections of the website showcase successful customer projects.

 The Aeryon Scout is ready to fly out of the box.
 The Scout Mission Case includes the Scout aerial vehicle, base station, tablet, batteries - and payloads which can be selected based on customer requirements.
 A Scout Support Case is also available and typically includes additional spare batteries, a 3-bay battery charger, additional payloads, and other spare components.

-Price depends on system configuration and performance requirements.
-The Scout is available with a range of integrated payloads, and the option for custom developed payloads.
+Price depends on the model you choose, system configuration and performance requirements, as well as the payload requirements.
 You can Request a Quote at any time to receive a customized quote based on your specific needs.

-There are many cases in which UAV's are more suitable than airplanes or helicopter.
+There are many cases in which UAV's are more suitable than airplanes or helicopters.

-Small Unmanned Aerial Systems (sUAS) such as the Scout can be immediately available (especially valuable for remote locations) and deliver high quality aerial imaging, directly controlled by ground personnel. sUAS offer higher accuracy imagery because they can fly lower and slower, are more cost effective (several thousand per month vs. several thousand per hour), and are safer as they remove the human element from potentially dangerous environments such as confined spaces or hazardous environmental conditions.
+Small Unmanned Aerial Systems (sUAS) can be deployed within minutes (especially valuable for remote locations) and deliver high quality aerial imaging, directly controlled by ground personnel. sUAS deliver higher quality imagery because they can fly lower and slower, are more cost effective (several thousand per month vs. several thousand per hour), and are safer as they remove the human element from potentially dangerous environments such as confined spaces or hazardous environmental conditions.

 Flying is as simple as pressing on a map to indicate where you want to fly.
 The vehicle will continue to fly to that position until you lift your finger.
 At that point it will come to a stop and hover.
 Height control is similar.
 Press on a slider and the vehicle will climb or descend until you release.